Croatian Model Meri Gulin Goes Nude In Recent Instagram Snapshot

 Meri let her tresses down, looked straight into the camera and left her lips slightly parted to strike a very seductive pose.
 Fans loved the display of skin and showered the hottie with various compliments, calling her “smokin’ hot,” “dope,” “goddess,” “heavenly beautiful,” “my beauty queen,” and “simply stunning.”

 “What a beautiful woman!
 Too bad that I’m not famous enough [to meet you]” one fan wrote, while another one asked her to visit Los Angeles so that he could meet Meri in person.
-Others opted for a more millennial way of expressing their admiration for the model and used plenty of heart, kiss and fire emojis instead of words and long sentences.
+Others opted for a more millennial way of expressing their admiration for the model and used plenty of heart, kiss, and fire emojis instead of words and long sentences.

 Apart from the nude snap, Meri treated her fans to another pic wherein she could be seen lying on a garden, next to an orange tree.
 The model could be seen holding an orange in her hands while wearing high-waist black panties that she teamed with a black bra and a white lace crop-top.
 In the second, up-close image, Meri posed while trying to squeeze the orange into her mouth.
 She wore a full face of makeup, consisting of a dark red lipstick which made her look stunning.
 She opted for a white shade of eyeshadow and some soft-pink blusher to accentuate her sculpted jawline.
 Per the geotag, the snap was captured in Sicily, Italy, and in the caption, the model used a motivational quote by Indian leader Mahatma Gandhi.